substrate-asia/hackathon-2022-winter/teams/15-team-cicada/src/middleware/README.md

 ```
 yarn codegen
 ```
-WARNING: Executing this command may lose code using the code you change here if the type already exists.
+WARNING: Executing this command may lose custom code if "src -》types" already exists.

 ## Build the project